 Business owners usually only need to look into stop gap insurance if they are located in the above states.
 Otherwise, employer’s liability insurance is typically included in your workers’ compensation coverage at no additional cost.

-A workers’ compensation policy from a monopolistic state fund does not include the part of the policy dealing with employer liability.
-To prevent a worker from holding the employer liable for an injury or illness, the employer should consider purchasing stop gap coverage from an insurance provider.
+Since a workers’ compensation policy from a monopolistic state fund does not include the part of the policy dealing with employer liability, employers in monopolistic states should consider purchasing stop gap coverage from a private insurance provider.